apache/flink/docs/dev/table/tableApi.zh.md

 under the License.
 -->

 The Table API is a unified, relational API for stream and batch processing.
 Table API queries can be run on batch or streaming input without modifications.
 The Table API is a super set of the SQL language and is specially designed for working with Apache Flink.
-The Table API is a language-integrated API for Scala and Java.
-Instead of specifying queries as String values as common with SQL, Table API queries are defined in a language-embedded style in Java or Scala with IDE support like autocompletion and syntax validation.
+The Table API is a language-integrated API for Scala, Java and Python.
+Instead of specifying queries as String values as common with SQL, Table API queries are defined in a language-embedded style in Java, Scala or Python with IDE support like autocompletion and syntax validation.

 The Table API shares many concepts and parts of its API with Flink's SQL integration.
 Have a look at the [Common Concepts & API]({{ site.baseurl }}/dev/table/common.html) to learn how to register tables or to create a `Table` object.
 The [Streaming Concepts](./streaming) pages discuss streaming specific concepts such as dynamic tables and time attributes.